Harry Halpern: Views

 A keen observer of religious life in America, he once summed up the inconsistencies of Judaism in America by describing a sign he had seen on a store window: "Closed Thursday and Friday for Rosh Hashanah – open Saturday."

 A passionate speaker, Halpern was also a staunch advocate of civility in both private and public discourse.
-In 1968, when then New York Mayor John Lindsay was "booed and jeered" during a synagogue meeting on school decentralization in New York City, Halpern took the microphone to challenge the conduct of the congregation: "I say this with a great deal of sadness in my heart.
+In 1968, when then New York Mayor John Lindsay was "booed and jeered" during a synagog meeting on school decentralization in New York City, Halpern took the microphone to challenge the conduct of the congregation: "I say this with a great deal of sadness in my heart.
 As Jews, you have no right to be in this synagogue acting the way you are acting," he said, continuing:

 This is the spot on which for close to 40 years I preached to my people to be respectful and understanding.
 Is this the exemplification of the Jewish faith?
 I understand rebellion: Jews were leaders in every revolution all over the world.
 But there is one thing about being rebellious and being a dissenter.
 One can be a rebel with good manners and that is all I'm asking you.